pramesh61/Java-Lab-Works/README.md

 # Java-Lab-Works
-Collection of Java programming lab works and assignments for college coursework, including practice programs.
+Collection of Advanced Programming with Java lab works for college coursework, including practice programs.